csula-students/cs-4660-fall-homework-mohanmb91/notes/introduction.md

 * Discrete vs continuous
   * Number of states in games is countable (discrete) and not-countable (continuous)
 * Benign vs adversarial
-  * Environment goes against you (benign) like Chess (environment -- your opponent -- is trying to defeat you)
+  * Environment goes against you (adversarial) like Chess (environment -- your opponent -- is trying to defeat you)
-  * Or environment is just there (like weather effect for selv-driving car)
+  * Or environment is just there (like weather effect for selv-driving car)(benign)

 ### Summary